 What I like About Checkout 51

-Checkout 51 is the closest cash back app we have in Canada to the Ibotta app which gets rave reviews in the U.S. Caddle is also another app I use for cash back and paid surveys.
-However, I find that product offers on Caddle are not what we usually buy, and not as varied.
+Checkout 51 is the closest cash back app we have in Canada to the Ibotta app which gets rave reviews in the U.S. The Caddle app is another tool I use for cash back and paid surveys.

-For Canadians, Checkout 51 is the best app for getting paid by simply scanning and uploading your grocery receipt!
+For Canadians, Checkout 51 is one of the best apps for getting paid by simply scanning and uploading your grocery receipt!

 1. Everyday Grocery Items: Product offers on Checkout 51 are for routine items you buy when you go grocery shopping.
 This makes it very easy to get cash back since you are buying things on your grocery list.